Imaging magnetically driven astrospheres: a forward modelling approach: Detection Prospects

 Our study adopts a different 3D MHD model combined with a simpler radiative transfer calculation to model the \lyalpha{} emission.
-Whereas \citet{Wood2003} computed the emission using only the \NH{} distribution in the H-wall, we include all four components of \NH{}.
-Our results indicate that emission from the H-wall can be heavily absorbed by the ISM, while \NH{} closer to the star may still produce observable \lyalpha{} emission.
-This suggests that circumstellar \lyalpha{} emission may be detectable for stars with relatively large mass-loss rates, which could enhance the \NH{} density near the star and thereby increase the emission.
+Whereas \citet{Wood2003} computed the emission using only the \NH{} distribution in the hydrogen wall, we include all four components of \NH{}.
+We also explore the influence of different line-of-sight configurations and relative proper motions $\Delta V=V_{\mathrm{ISM}}$ between the ISM and the star.
+Results suggest that ISM with larger relative proper motions can leave more detectable emissions, while ISM with smaller relative proper motions preferentially absorb hydrogen wall or astrospherical emissions, depending on the direction.
 Further observations and a broader set of MHD models spanning a range of stellar parameters are required to obtain a clearer picture.

 Once equipped with actual observations and a broader set of parametric simulations, it will be possible to retrieve quantitative information and place constraints on astrospheres.
 For example, the location and shape of the astropause can be inferred, thereby constraining the stellar mass outflow through pressure balance at the astrospheric boundary.
 In addition, the global symmetry of the astrosphere can be assessed.
 When combined with stellar magnetogram observations, such analyses may further reveal how the stellar magnetic field influences the overall morphology of the astrosphere.